 Is the Motorola RAZR 5G worth buying?

 The variety of competing offerings lacks a lot, and much of the price tag explains the potential for folding.
-But for those who need a universal phone and have the money to make it the coolest phone ever, the Razr 5G is one of the best foldable phones.
+But for those who need a universal phone and have the money to make it the most excellent phone ever, the Razr 5G is one of the best foldable phones.

 Is the Motorola RAZR 5G durable?